dnfield/coveralls.dart/README.md

 ```

 ### Programming interface
 The hard way.
-Add this to your package's `pubspec.yaml` file:
+Add this to your project's `pubspec.yaml` file:

 ```yaml
 dependencies: